 We have determined that the Cash Flow Swap does not qualify as a hedge for hedge accounting purposes under current GAAP.
 As a result, our periodic statements of operations reflect material amounts of unrealized gains and losses based on the increases or decreases in market value of the unsettled position under the swap agreements which is accounted for as a liability on our balance sheet.
 As the crack spreads increase we are required to record an increase in this liability account with a corresponding expense entry to be made to our statement of operations.
 Conversely, as crack spreads decline, we are required to record a decrease in the swap related liability and post a corresponding income entry to our statement of operations.
-Because of this inverse relationship between the economic outlook for our underlying business (as represented by crack spread levels) and the income impact of the unrecognized gains and losses, and given the significant periodic fluctuations in the amounts of unrealized gains and losses, management utilizes Net income adjusted for gain or loss from Cash Flow Swap as a key indicator of our business performance.
-In managing our business and assessing its growth and profitability from a strategic and financial planning perspective, management and our board of directors considers our U.S. GAAP net income results as well as Net income adjusted for unrealized gain or loss from Cash Flow Swap.
-We believe that Net income adjusted for unrealized gain or loss from Cash Flow Swap.
-We believe that Net income adjusted for unrealized gain or loss from Cash Flow Swap enhances the understanding of our results of operations by highlighting income attributable to our ongoing operating performance exclusive of charges and income resulting from mark to market adjustments that are not necessarily indicative of the performance of our underlying business and our industry.
+Because of this inverse relationship between the economic outlook for our underlying business (as represented by crack spread levels) and the income impact of the unrecognized gains and losses, and given the significant periodic fluctuations in the amounts of unrealized gains and losses, management utilizes Net income (loss) adjusted for gain or loss from Cash Flow Swap as a key indicator of our business performance.
+In managing our business and assessing its growth and profitability from a strategic and financial planning perspective, management and our board of directors considers our U.S. GAAP net income results as well as Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap.
+We believe that Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap enhances the understanding of our results of operations by highlighting income attributable to our ongoing operating performance exclusive of charges and income resulting from mark to market adjustments that are not necessarily indicative of the performance of our underlying business and our industry.
 The adjustment has been made for the unrealized loss from Cash Flow Swap net of its related tax benefit.

-Net income adjusted for unrealized gain or loss from Cash Flow Swap is not a recognized term under GAAP and should not be substituted for net income as a measure of our financial performance or liquidity but instead should be utilized as a supplemental measure of performance in evaluating our business.
-Because Net income adjusted for unrealized gain or loss from Cash Flow Swap excludes mark to market adjustments, the measure does not reflect the fair market value of our cash flow swap in our net income.
+Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap is not a recognized term under GAAP and should not be substituted for net income as a measure of our financial performance or liquidity but instead should be utilized as a supplemental measure of performance in evaluating our business.
+Because Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap excludes mark to market adjustments, the measure does not reflect the fair market value of our cash flow swap in our net income.
 As a result, the measure does not include potential cash payments that may be required to be made on the Cash Flow Swap in the future.
 Also, our presentation of this non-GAAP measure may not be comparable to similarly titled measures of other companies.

-The following is a reconciliation of Net income adjusted for unrealized gain or loss from Cash Flow Swap to Net income:
+The following is a reconciliation of Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap to Net income (loss):

-nediate lecessor Su Iccessor 174 Days 233 Ended E 33 Days Ended ember 31, En ar ded ber 31, Consolidated Financial Results 2 2005 2005 (in million 2006 s) 2007 Net Income adjusted for unrealized gain or loss from Cash Flow Swap \$ 52.4 \$ 23.6 \$115.4 \$ 5.2 Plus: Unrealized gain or (loss) from Cash Flow Swap, net of taxes (142.8) 76.2 (62.0) Net income (loss) \$ 52.4 \$ (119.2) \$191.6 \$(56.8)
+nediate lecessor Successor Consolidated Financial Results Ended En- June 23, Decem Ended Ended June 23, December 31, 2005 2005 20 2006 (in million s) As ı estated(†) Net Income (loss) adjusted for unrealized gain or loss from Cash Flow Swap \$ 52.4 \$ 23.6 \$115.4 \$ (5.6) Plus: Unrealized gain or (loss) from Cash Flow Swap, net of taxes (142.8) 76.2 (62.0) Net income (loss) \$ 52.4 \$ (119.2) \$191.6 \$ (67.6)